neverRare/stringed/README.md

 # Stringed

-A simple esolang with string as the only data type.
+An esolang with first-class strings.

 ## Installation